-- a) Containers shall be as permeable as possible to maximize surface area for highest odor threshold while completely containing the training aid (suet cage, vented jar, bag, etc.). - b) Containers shall be of a size that will prohibit or restrict a canine's ability to swallow the training aid(s). - c) Human remains mixtures with non-human odors such as soil introduce non-human odors to the canine's generalized odor picture and should not be used in training.
-If mixtures with non-human odors such as soil are used, they should be used sparingly, pure training aid(s) should be prominently used ^[14,33].
+- a) Containers shall be as permeable as possible to allow for odor movementmaximize surface area for highest odor threshold while completely containing the training aid (suet cage, vented jar, bag, etc.). - b) Containers shall be of a size that will prohibit or restrict a canine's ability to swallow the training aid(s). - c) Human remains mixtures with non-human odors such as soil introduce non-human odors to the canine's generalized odor picture and should not be used in training.
+If mixtures with non-human odors such as soil are used, they should be used sparingly, pure training aid(s) should be prominently used [13,2714.33].

 5.6 A minimum of 0.5 lb (227 g) of training aid(s) shall be used for buried operational assessments.
-A minimum of 0.03 lb (15 g) of training aid(s) shall be used for all other assessments.
+A minimum of 0.0103 lb (515 g) of training aid(s) shall be used for all other assessments.

-5.7 When possible, prior to the first canine team entering the assessment area; a separate, nonparticipating canine team should be walked through the assessment area.
+5.7 When possible, prior to the first canine handler team entering the assessment area; a separate, nonparticipating canine handler team should be walked through the assessment area.